Frequently Asked Questions

 The dates stated on your utility card are your water meter read dates.
 Your first bill will only have refuse, recycling and tax.

 Do you have faucets that are dripping or leaking?
 Does the toilet fail to shut off after flushing?
+Is your water softener cycling improperly?
 A billing period that may include outside summer watering?
 All these problems can increase your water consumption dramatically.

 Whenever a building is constructed, or when a building is altered in a way regulated by the building code, a building permit is required before construction starts.
 You can download an application from the Building and Zoning Permits tab on our website or by picking one up from our City Hall Office.
 If you have any further questions, give us a call or stop by our office.